Miller Lab logo

 Unsolved genetic disorders

 We are interested in understanding why 50% of individuals with a suspected genetic disorder remain unsolved after a complete clinical evaluation.
-Using long-read DNA and RNA seqeuencing, we have identified disease-causing variants that are difficult or impossible to resolve using standard clinical testing.
+Using long-read DNA and RNA sequencing, we identify disease-causing variants that would be difficult or impossible to resolve using standard clinical testing.
 We are always happy to collaborate, so reach out if you have a challenging unsolved case.

 Clinical applications of long-read sequencing